You can’t hop on Elon Musk’s rocket, but the Communication Department has an alternative.

 “One small step for man, one giant leap for mankind,” said astronaut Neil Armstrong as he scurried across the moon’s surface in 1969.
 If Armstrong were alive today, I believe he would be beside himself to see the headway virtual reality is making in terms of allowing people to feel present in a virtual environment.

-Teaching moon phases have been a subject that has challenged high school classrooms for years.
+Teaching moon phases has been a subject that has challenged high school classrooms for years.
 While hands-on activities can be engaging, they also bring challenges–equipment can get misplaced or broken.
 Desktop simulations are accurate but perhaps less engaging.
 But what if we brought the moon right into your classroom?
 The Virtual Embodiment Lab is looking past cool visuals and video games and is searching for ways VR can help us better understand and learn abstract concepts.

 The idea is that by combining the immersive feeling of VR and by making it interactive students can have a more memorable experience when learning about the phases of the moon.